 During her tenure at the NFL, she leveraged her leadership position to become an advocate for Diversity & Inclusion and Social Responsibility.
 Ultimately, her community service initiatives, which are currently still in place, were recognized by NFL Commissioner Roger Goodell.

-Inspired by the power of sports and its ability to connect cultures and provoke progressive action, Kristen launched PLUS ONE with the intent to directly uplift and amplify social justice movements that influence positive change within the culture.
+Inspired by the power of sports and its ability to connect cultures and provoke progressive action, Kristen launched PLUS ONE in 2017 with the intent to directly uplift and amplify social justice movements that influence positive change within the culture.
 Today, she is one of the premier social justice campaign and event producers in the country.

 In 2017, Kristen led the historic production of IMAGINE JUSTICE with Common and J. Cole on the steps of the CA state Capitol in Sacramento.
 As a result, four criminal justice reform bills were passed that year and signed into law – including an end to the cash bail system.